mitsuhiko/lucumr/2013/12/9/stop-being-clever.rst

 ---------

-So the UI was slow — obviously it should be my fault of sending so many records in.
+So the UI was slow — obviously it should be my fault of sending so many records.
 Interestingly though my performance degraded upon usage of the typeahead widget.
 In very peculiar ways even.
 To give you an idea of how crazy it, this was my reproduction case which I started out with: